 Based on our last session and your goals I have the following information and exercises for you.
 I try to keep them around 30 minutes each, but this one may be a little longer.

 There is an article about self-confidence/ self-esteem, a modern version of a classic exercise on automatic negative thoughts, and a fun self-assessment riddle.
-These are based on valid psychological research and not just my opinion.

 As always, text me with any feedback or questions and please rate this exercise on your app.

 See you on our secured video chat Thursday at 6:00 p.m.
 CMT

 As you can see this article relates to your goals of building self-confidence, self-awareness, and finding your purpose through identity work.